< Go to Bike Saddles

 Bottom line: The Phenom Expert delivers on all levels; the synthesis of performance and comfort will never leave you asking for more.

 The Specialized Phenom is the winner of our Editors' Choice Award.
-It received our highest comfort rating, while maintaining a competitive weight of 245g, but it can be difficult to find.
-Your local shop or the Specialized website are the best place to look for this awesome saddle.
-If you're looking for a bike saddle immediately, consider our Top Pick, the Fabric Scoop Flat Pro, which outscored the Phenom in the weight category.
+It received our highest comfort rating while maintaining a competitive weight of 245g, but it can be difficult to find.
+Your local shop or the Specialized website are the best places to look for this awesome saddle.
+If you're looking for a bike saddle immediately, consider our Top Pick, the Fabric Scoop, which outscored the Phenom in the weight category.